drcarmichael/datasciencecoursera/Codebook.md

 Objective 5 The tidydata is created by selecting the appropraite data from the combined data, then renaming the final dataset, called tidydata, then applying the mean function (for the average) of the variables.
-After which we write the file
+After which we write the file, (In the submission instrucitons we add row.name=FALSE)

        activity        subject    timebodyacceleratormeanx
   ------------------- ---------- --------------------------